THE BAY OF PLENTY

 Location: 282 Number 4 Road, Te Puke

 Take the scenic coastal cliff walk from Waihī Beach to Orokawa Bay and then keep going to Homunga Bay - it’s worth it.
 It’s not often you find waterfalls on beaches but this one sprinkles down a rockface and lands directly onto the sand.
-The walk from Waihī Beach over to Orokawa Bay is 45-minutes one way, and then Homunga Bay is an additional two-hours walk one way.
+The walk from Waihī Beach over to Orokawa Bay is 45-minutes one way, and then Homunga Bay is an additional 1.5-hours walk one way.

 Located: The Esplanade, Waihī Beach

 Deep in the central North Island lies an ancient forest with cool mountain air and clear rushing water.
 This ancient podocarp forest is rich in native birdsong and is home to 51 endangered species and native trees towering over 60 metres tall.
 The Waterfall Loop Track is an easy stroll to the thunderous falls.
 There is also a picnic table and a toilet at the waterfall.

 Located: Whirinaki Forest Car Park, River Road, Whirinaki Forest Park

 Te Wairere Falls is a sacred landmark to all who descend from the Mātaatua waka.
 The site was made a scenic reserve in 1971 and remains one of the most beautiful and historically significant places in Whakatāne.
 The stream supplied fresh water to the town until 1924.
 Wairere Falls is easily accessible from the Whakatāne town centre.